-Upsets happen every year in March Madness, but the 2012 NCAA Tournament is well on its way to being the wildest dance ever.
+Upsets happen every year in March Madness.
+Still, the 2012 NCAA Tournament is well on its way to being the wildest dance ever.

-Prognosticators felt that Missouri would face a stiff challenge against the Spartans, but those same critics all meant the Michigan State Spartans, and not those from Norfolk State.
+Prognosticators felt that Missouri would face a stiff challenge against the Spartans.
+But they meant the Michigan State Spartans, and not the Spartans from Norfolk State.

 Many also felt that Coack K’s squad had its share of vulnerabilities, but Duke losing to a 15-seed in its opening game?
 That was clearly a new low for a program so rich in history.

-For most of us, including yours truly, upon filling out a bracket, the first thing we do is advance the #1 and #2 seeds through one game, leaving the 15 and 16 squads almost entirely ignored, much like the geeky kid that can’t get a Prom date or the last to be chosen on the hoops pick-up game.
+For most of us, when we fill out a bracket, the first thing we do is advance the #1 and #2 seeds through one game, leaving the 15 and 16 seeds entirely ignored.

 Certainly, until the now famous date in history – March 16, 2012 – most were aware of the four schools to advance as #15 seeds, with Richmond paving the way as the first in 1991, followed by Santa Clara (1993), Coppin State (1997) and Hampton (2001).